csvpath/csvpath/csvpath/matching/functions/print.md

 # Print

 Prints to std.out.
-The function is intended for debugging, primarily.
-However, it can also be a quick way to create an output .csv or in another way capture the data generated during a run.
+The function is helpful for debugging.
+It is good for writing validation results.
+Print can also be a quick way to create an output .csv or in another way capture the data generated during a run.

 Print takes a value and a string.
 The value indicates if the print() is activated.
 The string is the output to write to sys.out.